trimstray/nginx-admins-handbook/doc/HELPERS.md

   }
 ```

+For display GeoIP data in NGINX access log see [Custom log formats](doc/HELPERS.md#custom-log-formats) chapter.

 ###### GeoIP 2 database

 Why should you use GeoIP2 instead of GeoIP Legacy?
 See [What’s New in GeoIP2](https://dev.maxmind.com/geoip/geoip2/whats-new-in-geoip2/).

 GeoLite Legacy databases are discontinued as of January 2, 2019, they are not updated nor any longer available for download.
 Every user should move to GeoLite2 databases, a more contemporary versions of the GeoLite Legacy geolocation databases which are still available in a free version updated every month.

-For support GeoIP2 we have [ngx_http_geoip2_module](https://github.com/leev/ngx_http_geoip2_module) module.
+For support GeoIP2 we have [ngx_http_geoip2_module](https://github.com/leev/ngx_http_geoip2_module).
 It creates variables based on the client IP address, using the precompiled MaxMind GeoIP2 databases, which provide localized name information not present in the original GeoIP databases.

 ```bash
 # 1) This allows all countries, except the three countries set to no.